Overview

 Lines and connections

-The city tram stop outside Kumamoto Station is a separate local connection rather than a JR platform.
-It matters for sightseeing because trams link the station side with Kumamoto Castle, downtown shopping and dining districts, and Suizenji Jojuen Garden.
+The tram stop outside the rail gates is separate from the JR platforms, but it is an important city connection.
+Trams link the station side with Kumamoto Castle, downtown shopping and dining, and Suizenji Jojuen Garden.

 Station area